NatNNovak/NatNNovak/README.md

 - 👋🏼 Hi, I’m Nat!

-- 🌱 I'm an undergraduate student majoring in International Studies at UNC Charlotte.
+- 🌱 I'm an undergraduate student majoring in International Studies!

  👀  I'm interested in languages, substainable development, and reading.